KM3NeT: Detection of ultra-high-energy neutrino event KM3-230213A

 An extremely-high-energy muon traversing the ARCA detector at the KM3NeT-It site was observed on February 13, 2023 at 01:16:47 UTC.
 The event is referred to as KM3-230213A.
 At the time of observation, 21 detection lines of ARCA were in operation.
 The muon trajectory was reconstructed from the measured times and positions of the first hits recorded on the photomultiplier tubes in the optical modules.

 The direction of KM3-230213A is reconstructed as near-horizontal, 0.6 degrees above the horizon.
 The measured muon energy is 120 petaelectronvolts (PeV) with an uncertainty of +110 PeV to −60 PeV.
-Given the enormously-high energy and its near-horizon direction, the muon most likely originated from the interaction of a cosmic neutrino of even higher energy in the vicinity of the detector.
-The energy of the neutrino that produces such muons in the ARCA detector is estimated at 220 PeV.
+Given the enormously high energy and its near-horizon direction, the muon most likely originated from the interaction of a cosmic neutrino of even higher energy in the vicinity of the detector.
+The energy of the neutrino that produces such muons in the ARCA detector is estimated at 220 PeV (0.035 J).
 KM3-230213A is the highest-energy neutrino event observed so far.

 The enormous energy suggested that the neutrino may have originated in a different cosmic accelerator than lower-energy neutrinos, or that this might be the first detection of a cosmogenic neutrino, from the interactions of ultra-high-energy cosmic rays with background photons in the Universe, or from the evaporation of a primordial black hole.
+The event may also provide evidence of sterile neutrinos.